-** 8832 Catocala cara; Darling; wingspan 70-85mm.
-Note deep maroon almost purple cast to forewings, mixed with very pale green.
-Lower half of am and pm lines barely visible.
+** 8832 Catocala cara; Darling; wingspan 70-85mm: Note deep maroon almost purple cast to forewings, mixed with very pale green.
+Lower half of am and pm lines is barely visible.
 No distinctive bars or dashes.
-Two upper "teeth" on pm line are thin, long.
-Hw bands pink.
-Heavy black checking on off-white hindwing fringe.
+Two upper "teeth" on pm line are thin and long.
+Hw bands are pink.
+Heavy black checking on the off-white hindwing fringe.
 The relatively thick black median band of the hindwing almost reaches the inner margin which is usually heavily adorned with dark hairs.
-Tim Dyson image. unconfirmed
+Tim Dyson image.

 ** Catocala carissima; wingspan 70-85mm.
 Distinct light grey brown area at fw apex, preceded just inside pm line by slightly darker patch.
 Am and pm lines sharp and dark.
 Hw inner black band wide, complete, merges with extensive grey-black scaling along im.
 Hw fringe cream coloured.